dorinnak/NewsletterProject/README.md

 - In Python: import Create_Newsletter

-3 - Requiered Python Packages
+3 - Required Python Packages
 ===========================

 newsletter.py makes use of other Python packages.